mqasimfarooqi/Projects/DpdkApplication/README.md

 Ensure your system meets the following prerequisites:

+- A multi-core machine with a minimum of three CPU cores.
 - A Linux-based operating system (e.g., Ubuntu, CentOS).
 - GCC (G++) compiler.
 - CMake build system.